gracelewin/gracelewin/README.md

 Hi!
-I'm currently a student in the Master's of Environmental Data Science at the Bren School of Environmental Science and Management at UCSB.
-I'm learning data science skills to investigate and understand environmental data.
+I'm currently a PhD student in the Ecology, Evolution, and Marine Biology Department at UC Santa Barbara.
+I'm excited about connectivity between ecosystems, especially between the inland and coastal ecosystems along the California coast!
+I'm currently studying the large terrestrial mammals which use our coasts to find the extent that marine resources end up in their diet.

-I graduated from UC Davis with a Bachelors degree in Wildlife, Fish, and Conservation Biology and since then have worked as a river rafting guide on the Arkansas River and as a field technician collecting data for community ecology research projects.
+I learned almost all my data science skills during my time completing the Master's of Environmental Data Science at the Bren School of Environmental Science and Management at UCSB.

-- 🌱 I’m currently learning: R and Python
+I'm now excited to apply those skills to conservation science projects along our coastline!

-- 📫 How to reach me: glewin@bren.ucsb.edu
+- 📫 How to reach me: glewin@.ucsb.edu
 - 😄 Pronouns: she/her

 <!--